tohkm22-del/Stellar-Systems-The-Start/README.md

 **SYSTEMS IDEAS**
 - A B-type star hosting many unique planets.
 - A system early in its development, with many large protoplanetary disks and q chaotic environment.
-- A orange giant star, nearing the end of its life.

 **WIP SYSTEMS**
+- Oruun
-- Keppe
+- Possibly Xeroon

 ### INSTALLATION
 Download and unzip the Stellar Systems, and put the Stellar Systems into your GameData.